 So there you have it, a brief overview of what lens is best for pet photography – in my humble opinion!

-If you want more detail on how to get the most out of your camera and lens/es, make sure you check out my “Master your Camera for Pet Photography” mini course!
+If you want more detail on how to get the most out of your camera and lens/es, make sure you check out my “Learning Journey” membership!
 Full of settings for focus, the exposure triangle, and more, it’ll get you taking control of your camera in no time.

-Even if you’re only using a phone and just want some nicer photos for yourself, or if you got a new DSLR and have no idea what all the settings do – this course is the perfect guide to build your confidence and ease.
+Even if you’re only using a phone and just want some nicer photos for yourself, or if you got a new DSLR and have no idea what all the settings do – the membership is the perfect guide to build your confidence and to continue your journey from there, into locations, posing, training, editing, and so much more.

 I’d love to see you there 🙂